json-schema-org/json-schema-org.github.io/draft-06/json-hyper-schema-release-notes.md

 However, the [`"targetHints"` proposal](https://github.com/json-schema-org/json-schema-spec/issues/296) has been accepted into draft-07.
 Among other things, it enables hinting at "Accept-Patch", which is needed to properly use `"targetSchema"` with HTTP PATCH.
 There will be examples and detailed guidance in draft-07.

-### Q: What are key issues under consideration for draft-07?

-You can follow draft-07's progress under the [draft-07 (wright-\*-02) milestone](https://github.com/json-schema-org/json-schema-spec/milestone/5).
-Hyper-Schema has been the primary focus of draft-07, including a likely top-to-bottom rewrite for clarity.
-No features from draft-06 seem likely to be removed, but keyword names are being made more consistent, and significant features are being added.

-Additionally, there are proposals for [additional JSON Schema vocabularies](https://github.com/json-schema-org/json-schema-vocabularies), which could impact or complement Hyper-Schema.

-### Q: Why were several major changes made to Hyper-Schema just before publication?
+### Q: Why were several major changes made to Hyper-Schema just before draft-06's publication?

 A: During final review, it became apparent that there was no consensus on how to use the spec as written.
 The late changes were necessary to publish a spec with unambiguous meaning, so that we could get feedback on its contents rather than differing interpretations.
 Originally we attempted to simply clarify what was there, but then we realized there was no agreement on what was there in the first place.